 I managed to do it.
 That’s nice.
 Here are some useful links:

 I like my running watch to look like a nice watch when I’m not running.
 Because of that, my design will not include any fancy stuff and only display time and battery.
-Using this blogpost by Joshua The Miller, I figured out how to add extra data fields to the basic time display that the basic demo watch face, which I need to show the battery status .
+Using by Joshua The Miller, I figured out how to add extra data fields to the basic time display that the basic demo watch face, which I need to show the battery status .
 Thanks Joshua 🙂

 Besides a battery indicatory, I plan to use squares in my design.
 Those squares need to be either filled, or not-filled with only a coloured edge.
 Using the graphics functions (link to docs) from the SDK, I can draw a blue 10×10 square: